ankitects/anki-manual/src/studying.md

 them appear first, and you could call the other deck “\~My Textbook” to force it to appear after everything else.

-New cards and reviews are fetched separately, and Anki won’t wait until both queues are empty before moving on to the next deck, so it’s possible you’ll be exposed to new cards from one deck while seeing reviews from another deck, or vice versa.
+New cards and reviews are gathered separately, and Anki won’t wait until both queues are empty before moving on to the next deck, so it’s possible you’ll be exposed to new cards from one deck while seeing reviews from another deck, or vice versa.
 If you don’t want this, click